yuval1121/Remote-Jobs-Proj/README.md

 $ docker exec -it frontend sh
 $ npm test

-# The E2E test will validate on the default data, if you need to reset the data just run
+# The E2E test will validate on the default data, if you need to reset the data just runf
 $ docker-compose down
 $ docker-compose up -d